Available 24/7/365 Columbus

 Disorderly Conduct Laws in Minnesota

-• engages in offensive, obscene, abusive, boisterous, or noisy conduct or in offensive, obscene, or abusive language tending reasonably to arouse alarm, anger, or resentment in others
+• Using offensive, obscene, or abusive language or behavior likely to arouse alarm, anger, or resentment

 Penalties for Disorderly Conduct Convictions